michelle-wangg/manabi/README.md

 ## What we learned

-We learned how to use React and Firebase to create a full stack application, and how to work as a team using Git and GitHub!
+We learned how to use React and Firebase to create a full-stack application, and how to work as a team using Git and GitHub!

 ## What's next for Manabi